 The University of Wisconsin-Whitewater Classified Staff Advisory Council’s (CSAC) mission is to promote a positive environment for all classified employees and encourage active participation in the University decision-making process.
-The CSAC is dedicated to promoting professional development and ongoing educational opportunities as well as serving as a channel of communication among all classified employees, and between classified employees and the broader University community.
+The CSAC is dedicated to promoting professional development and ongoing educational opportunities as well as serving as a channel of respectful communication among all classified employees, and between classified employees and the broader University community.
 The CSAC serves in an advisory role to the Chancellor and University administration.
-Membership is open to all classified permanent, limited term (LTE) and project appointment employees of the University.
+The CSAC represents all classified permanent, limited term (LTE) and project appointment employees of the University.

 The name of the organization is the Classified Staff Advisory Council, also known as CSAC.

 - Serve to facilitate communication across the campus, particularly regarding classified employees

 - Provide feedback from classified employees to UW-Whitewater administration

 - Advise UW-Whitewater administration regarding matters concerning classified employees